lomWs/mp3_converter/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the GNU General Public License v3.0 License.
+See <a href="LICENSE.txt">`LICENSE.txt`</a> for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>